What Is Print-On-Demand? Detailing this Service, Products, and Costs

 Companies that utilize POD are those that have been specifically created for POD, small traditional presses, academic publishers, and some larger publishers in special circumstances.

 Those who pursue writing as a career quickly find out that getting your book published isn’t always as easy as it may seem.
 In many cases, the book an author writes doesn’t even make into the hands of a publisher.
 In the very worst cases, a book does make it to a publisher only for the thousands of copies they print to be undersold.
 The author ends up spending a great deal of money for copies of their book to gather dust while the publishing company they used gets to keep the rights of their out-of-print book.

 When an author opts for a company that does POD, the company will use digital technology to print a set number of copies for a fixed price.
 The average cost for small print jobs is much lower this way.

-POD in Other Publishing
+Print on Demand in Other Publishing

 Print-On-Demand is used for publishing beyond books.
 POD is often used for those who want to self-publish.
 Unlike conventional publishing companies that offer Print-On-Demand services, companies that offer self-publishing do not offer marketing.
 These companies can offer services such as editing, formatting, and proofreading though.
 For those who are willing to promote their book themselves, POD services are a perfect solution for you to print your book while saving money.
 Automating your printing orders through the use of API is the newest trend in the printing industry.
 Finding the right platform to integrate with is crucial to your businesses success.
 Automating your printing orders takes out the room for error when transactions are processed on the other end of the client interface.
 Here is an article I wrote more recently about API and how it can help your business.